 Yes, taking part in research as an undergraduate will make you a better candidate for post-graduate education.
 However, ESP is looking for students who have a real interest in research — a genuine curiosity about some question, problem, or phenomenon.
 Hint: so are graduate school, law school, and medical school committees.

 I am not planning on going to graduate school, law school, or medical school.
 Should I still apply to ESP?

 Yes, research plays an important role in almost every career field, and participating in research teaches you skills like critical thinking and problem solving, as well as how to work with a group to accomplish a goal.
 These are skills that will make you an excellent job candidate when you graduate.
 You may find a path you didn’t know you wanted to explore.

 How do I register for UA 155?

 If you are accepted, you will receive an email asking you to reply with the semester you intend to register.
 After you send that email, you will be tagged in the registration system as able to enroll, and you can register.
 Make sure to leave time in your schedule if you have not applied or been accepted when your registration opens.
-The course is Mondays 3:00-3:50pm in Lloyd.
-If you have questions about the class please email us.
+The course is held Mondays, 3:00-3:50 PM, usually in Russell Hall.
+If you have questions about the class please email firstname.lastname@example.org.